Manaslu Circuit Trek - 14 Days

 Cultural Experience

-The Manaslu Circuit extends toward the Nepal-Tibet border.
+The Manaslu Circuit extends toward the Nepal-Tibet border with the Tibet View Trek.
 Therefore, the local culture and lifestyle have Tibetan influences.
 Moreover, you will experience cultural harmony and warm hospitality as you travel from one destination to another.

 Tibetan Buddhist traditions highly influence the Manaslu Circuit Trek, especially in the Nubri Valley.
 Here, you will find ancient gompa monasteries and can further witness Tsum Valley’s unique sky burial sites and prayer wheel rituals.